ankaAR/bestiario5e/_creatures/star-spawn-seer.md

 hit_points: "153  (18d8 + 72)"
 armor_class: "17 (armadura natural)"
 condition_immunities: "hechizado, asustado"
-damage_resistances: "cold; bludgeoning, piercing, and slashing from nonmagical attacks"
+damage_resistances: "frío; bludgeoning, piercing, and slashing from nonmagical attacks"
 ---

 ***Out-of-Phase Movement.*** The seer can move through other creatures and objects as if they were difficult terrain.
 Each creature it moves through takes 5 (1d10) psychic damage; no creature can take this damage more than once per turn.
 The seer takes 5 (1d10) force damage if it ends its turn inside an object.